 -There is typical fantasy swordplay/violence, but nothing graphic.

 – Achan is beaten and many characters suffer wounds.

 – Some characters drink ale/wine.

 On the whole, this book was incredibly well-written and thoroughly entertaining.
 The world-building and characters were thorough.
 Each character had ample motivation and character development.
 Throughout the book, the story is viewed and narrated from different points of view, which kept the story engaging and interesting.
-It was also interesting to see characters' interactions in varying styles and thought processes.
-The magic system was unique and strategically used to connect characters and allow the reader to grasp the scope of Er'Rets.
-This series has a rich history similar in depth to that of Middle-Earth.
+It’s also interesting to see the characters’ interactions in varying styles and thought processes.
+The magic system was unique and strategically used to connect characters and allow the reader to grasp the scope of Er’Rets.
+This series has a rich history similar in-depth to that of Middle-Earth.
 The reader is left pondering ancient events, and the setting is so well-developed that a companion series for an older audience was written.
 Fast-paced and entertaining, I quickly read this book and reached for the next one.